 (Photo courtesy of NetPS Plant Finder)

-Sundrops is an herbaceous perennial with an upright spreading habit of growth.
+Stock is an herbaceous biennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 - Mass Planting

 - Border Edging